- Delna Avari

-Scaling effectively means anticipating demand proactively and not reacting to it after the fact.
-Imagine you have done all the hard work to acquire new customers and then to struggle to fulfil demand is hara-kiri.
+Knowing how to scale a business effectively means anticipating demand proactively and not reacting to it after the fact.
+Imagine you have done all the hard work to acquire new customers, then struggling to fulfil demand is hara-kiri.
 And yet, this is something one finds more often than not.
-Fancy launches are followed by crash & burn.
+Fancy launches are followed by crash and burn.
 The opposite is also true, of overestimating the demand.

 However, if the planning has been done effectively then it will move in tandem.
-By its very nature, good scaling plans have inbuilt modularity & feedback mechanisms.
+By its very nature, good business scaling strategies have inbuilt modularity and feedback mechanisms.
 It is about alignment.

 It isn’t abdication of responsibility, the ‘lead’ principle stated earlier clearly enumerates the expected role.
-It is about putting down standardized repeatable processes with proper delegation & responsibility structure.
+It is about putting down a business scaling strategy with standardised repeatable processes and a proper delegation and responsibility structure.

 There is now a greater understanding of the need to actively manage your cash flow.
-Media is filled with horror stories on cash running out & momentum being brought to an abrupt halt.
-So the need for planning cash flows & tracking this as a significant metric cannot be overemphasized.
+Media is filled with horror stories on cash running out and momentum being brought to an abrupt halt.
+So knowing how to manage cash flow in a business and its tracking as a significant metric cannot be overemphasized.

-However, as important as cash flow is the need to manage your cash stack.
-Don’t spend it if it is not business critical.
-This needs business discipline & planning.
-Remember to manage both cash flow & cash stack by design & not by default.
+However, as important as cash flow management is the need to manage your cash stack.
+Don’t spend it if it is not business-critical.
+This needs business discipline and planning.
+Remember to manage both cash flow and cash stack by design and not by default.